TOKYO – Guide to 10 Extraordinary Neighborhoods

 Imperial Garden and Palace

-I had been so proud and felt kissed by lady luck as I snatched the very last ticket for a guided tour of the Imperial Palace.
+I was so proud and felt kissed by lady luck as I snatched the very last ticket for a guided tour of the Imperial Palace.

 As a matter of fact, tickets are free of charge and you can also get them on the spot.
 Since only 500 visitors per day are admitted – divided into two groups, general entry is on a first come first serve basis.
 A total of about 50 tickets per day are available online.
 I got the very last one available during my visit to Japan.
 Big deal, that’s what I was thinking.